Skoda Fabia review - Interior, design and technology

-In Monte Carlo trim, the Skoda gets some sporty styling additions, including black 16-inch alloys (although 17-inch wheels are an option costing about £350), while inside there are some more supportive sports seats and a three-spoke leather-trimmed sports steering wheel.
-From 2018 onwards, the top spec car gained LED brake lights (they're optional on other Fabias) and both 18-inch alloy wheels and LED headlights became optional extras.
+In Monte Carlo trim, the Skoda gets some sporty styling additions, including black 16-inch alloys (although 17-inch wheels are an option costing about £370), while inside there are more supportive sports seats and a three-spoke leather-trimmed sports steering wheel.
+From 2018 onwards, the top spec car gained LED brake lights (they're optional on other Fabias), with LED headlights becoming an optional extra.

 Sat-nav, stereo and infotainment

 From 2018 onwards, the S gained a 6.5-inch colour touchscreen.
-Bluetooth and a digital radio are included, and although the S lacks a built-in navigation system, it gets both Apple CarPlay and Android Auto as standard.
-Every other model in the range gets satellite navigation on a system, which adds useful features like a visual representation of the car to help when parking, and efficiency displays.
+Bluetooth and a digital radio are included, although the S lacks a built-in navigation system.
+SE models feature Smartlink + which enables Apple CarPlay and Android Auto connectivity, while SE Drive and SE L versions include satellite navigation.

-The system itself is very straightfoward to use.
-The home page presents eight shortcut tiles to the main functions, and physical shortcut buttons surround the screen so it's always simple to navigate sub menus.
-Navigating the road itself is made easy by the slick navigation system, which offers the driver the choice between the fastest, shortest and most fuel-efficient options.
+The touchscreen system itself is very straightforward to use.
+The home page presents eight shortcut tiles to the main functions, and physical shortcut buttons surround the screen, so it's always simple to move between sub menus.
+The slick navigation system offers the driver a choice between the fastest, shortest and most fuel-efficient options.
 The graphics are clear and bright, too, and loading times are more than good enough.

 SE cars and above also have an upgraded six-speaker surround sound system from Arkamys.
-For about £30 you can add voice control to make using the system on the move easier, too, while the £100 SmartGate option sends driving data such as speed and efficiency to an app on the user’s smartphone.
+For about £35 you can add voice control to make using the system on the move easier, too.

 In this review

 - 2Engines, performance and driveNon-turbo, entry-level engines can struggle, but the 1.0 TSI petrol is surprisingly strong

 - 3MPG, CO2 and Running CostsVery fuel-efficient range of engines ensure CO2 is competitive and running costs are low

 - 4Interior, design and technology - currently readingPlain interior design is nevertheless well built and includes some standout technology

 - 5Practicality, comfort and boot spaceVery roomy and practical, the comfortable Fabia also boasts one of the biggest boots in the supermini sector